10 Best Spots in London to Photograph

 The National History Museum in London, is one of the most important museums in the world and its free to visit!
 The entrance to the Geological exhibition is this amazing “stairs that pass through the center of the world”.
-On this museum you can also find the world famous Dinossaur exhibition.
+On this museum you can also find the world famous Dinosaur exhibition.

 The Leadenhall Market is not by any means a famous place but I really like its Architecture details.
-It is one of the oldest markets in London and is located in the historic centre of the City of London financial district.
+It is one of the oldest markets in London and is located in the historic center of the City of London financial district.